wang-ye/robinhood-crypto/README.md

 from robinhood_crypto_api import RobinhoodCrypto
 # user/password are your Robinhood login credentials
 r = RobinhoodCrypto(user, password)
+# You are likely to get get shell notifications for inputting your MFA 6-digit codes here.
+# Just type in the number you get from SMS.
 # Current BTC quotes.
 quote_info = r.quotes()
 # Market order to buy/sell BTC